A Local-global principle for isogenies of composite degree: Introduction

 When $N = \ell$ is prime, the quartic polynomial bound for $A$ can be improved to linear.
 More precisely, we show in Section \ref{cm} that for $\ell > 6[K:\qq]+1$, the pair $(\ell, j(E))$ is exceptional if and only if $F \not \subset K$ and $\ell$ is of the form of the integer $C$ in the statement of Theorem \ref{main_cm}.
-This shows that if $K$ does not contain the CM field $F$, then exceptional primes can be arbitrarily large compared to the degree $[K:\qq]$, correcting \cite[Lemma 6.1]{anni}.
+This shows that if $K$ does not contain the CM field $F$, then exceptional primes can be arbitrarily large compared to the degree $[K:\qq]$, correcting \cite[Lemma 6.1]{anni} and the final remark in \cite{sutherland}.

 In addition to classifying exceptions for general number fields $K$, Sutherland proves that there is exactly one counterexample to the local-global principle for $\ell$-isogenies when $K=\qq$, namely $(\ell, j(E)) = (7, 2268945/128)$.
 We extend this to prime power degrees and prove